471.345 Uniform municipal contracting law.

 Subd.
 9. Repealed, 1990 c 549 s 3

 Subd.
-10. Shared hospital or ambulance service purchasing.
-Supplies, materials, or equipment to be used in the operation of a hospital licensed under sections 144.50 to 144.56 or an ambulance service licensed under chapter 144E that are purchased or leased under a shared service purchasing arrangement whereby more than one hospital or ambulance service purchases supplies, materials, or equipment with one or more other hospitals or ambulance services either through one of the hospitals or ambulance services or through another entity, may be purchased without regard to the competitive bidding requirements of this section, if the following conditions are met:
+10. Hospital shared service purchasing.
+Supplies, materials, or equipment to be used in the operation of a hospital licensed under sections 144.50 to 144.56 that are purchased or leased under a shared service purchasing arrangement whereby more than one hospital purchases supplies, materials, or equipment with one or more other hospitals either through one of the hospitals or through another entity, may be purchased without regard to the competitive bidding requirements of this section, if the following conditions are met:

-(1) the hospital's or ambulance service's governing authority authorizes the arrangement;
+(1) the hospital's governing authority authorizes the arrangement;

 (2) the shared services purchasing program purchases items available from more than one source on the basis of competitive bids or competitive quotations of prices; and

-(3) the arrangement authorizes the hospital's or ambulance service's governing authority or its representatives to review the purchasing procedures to determine compliance with these requirements.
+(3) the arrangement authorizes the hospital's governing authority or its representatives to review the purchasing procedures to determine compliance with these requirements.